MicrosoftDocs/kaizala-docs/Articles/connectors/WebHookValidaton.md

+---
+description: Learn how to verify your webhook service endpoint with Microsoft's Kaizala.
+Understand the process of validation token exchange for successful registration.
+---
 # Callback URL Validation

 To ensure your webhook service endpoint is authentic and working we will verify your callback URL before creating subscription.